-The District's Board of Education established a reserve for future compensated absences, insurance, retirement, ECTS renovations, and bond refinancing costs.
+The District's Board of Education established a reserve for future compensated absences, insurance, retirement, ECTS renovations, and capital projects.
 Designation of unreserved fund equity in governmental funds indicates that utilization of these resources in the ensuing year's budget or tentative plans for future use.